Magnitus-/ServerSetupScripts/README.md

 The playbook requires separate group entries in your inventory for **masters** and **stores**.
 If you don't want your masters machines to be separate from the etcd stores, you can simply define the same set in machines in both groups.

+#### Note About Inventory Changes

+Currently, only the following inventory changes are supported for an existing kubernetes cluster:

+- Adding more workers
+- Adding more masters (provided the first master in the list is a pre-existing master)

+The above changes can be applied to a running cluster simply by modifying the inventory and running the playbook again.

 ### k8 Base Image

 This playbook provisions the **Docker** and **Kubeadm** kubernetes dependencies to all the machines in the inventory.